PSP-Archive/ARK-4/README.md

 Alternately, you can manually install plugins by creating a file called PLUGINS.TXT in the /SEPLUGINS/ folder and/or ARK's savedata folder.

-If coming from PRO/ME you can use this tool to automate your plugins.txt: [ARK-Plugin-Converter](https://github.com/krazynez/ARK-Plugin-Converter)
+If coming from PRO/ME you can Import them from the `Advanced VSH Menu` section.

 To install plugins use the comma-separated format (CSV).
 Where the header is: runlevel, path, switch.